gabehollombe-aws/step-functions-workshop/website/content/_index.md

 **Congratulations**!

 If you’ve taken the time to work through all of the steps in this workshop, you’re now well equipped with the knowledge and experience to begin orchestrating your own service collaborations with AWS Step Functions.

+### What we didn't cover

+TODO: discuss further learning like:
+- Activities
+- Map and Wait states
+- where to learn more

 ### Cleaning up